 Just as important is our approach to customer service.
 It means a lot to us for our customers to get as much as they can out of fSeries and at the same time listen to what they tell us to get it better and better all the time.

-Fibonacci is proud to be located at the state-of-the-art £4.2m Silverstone Innovation Centre opened in 2005 and based at the Silverstone racing circuit.
+Fibonacci is located at the state-of-the-art £4.2m Silverstone Innovation Centre opened in 2005 and based at the Silverstone racing circuit.
 The centre houses up to 40 high performance engineering and growing companies, and is a hub of entrepreneurial activity in the area.

 Fibonacci is an independent company, registered in England under number 03609587; VAT registration number GB722599514.